Drew Carey: Early life and education

-Carey was born in Cleveland, Ohio, on May 23, 1958 to Lewis Carey and Beulah (née Neal).
-He is the youngest of three brothers (Neil, 1946–2010, and Roger, born 1952) and was raised in the Old Brooklyn neighborhood of Cleveland.
-When Drew was eight years old, his father died from a heart attack.
+Carey was born in Cleveland, Ohio, on May 23, 1958, to Lewis Carey and Beulah (née Neal).
+He has two older brothers, Neil (1946–2010) and Roger (born 1952), and was raised in the Old Brooklyn neighborhood of Cleveland.
+Drew was only eight years old when Lewis died from a heart attack.
 Drew played the cornet and trumpet in the marching band of James Ford Rhodes High School from which he graduated in 1976.

 Carey continued on to college at Kent State University (KSU) and was a part of Delta Tau Delta fraternity.
 He was expelled twice for poor academic performance and left KSU after three years.
 Upon leaving the university, Carey enlisted into the United States Marine Corps Reserve in 1980 and served for six years as a field radio operator in the 25th Marine Regiment in Ohio.
 He moved to Las Vegas for a few months in 1983 and for a short time worked as a bank teller and a waiter at Denny's.

 Career

 Stand-up career

 Carey's early comedy influences included local Cleveland television hosts Ernie Anderson and "Big Chuck" Schodowski as well as humor magazines such as Mad, Sick, and Cracked.
 In 1985, Carey began his comedy career by following a suggestion by David Lawrence (a disc jockey friend who had been paying Carey to write jokes for Lawrence's radio show in Cleveland) to go to the library and check out books on how to write jokes.
 The following year, after winning an open mic contest, Carey became Master of Ceremonies at the Cleveland Comedy Club.
 He performed at comedy clubs over the next few years in Cleveland and Los Angeles.
 Carey's first national exposure was competing in the 1988 Star Search.
 Carey was working as a stand-up comedian when he appeared on The Tonight Show Starring Johnny Carson in November 1991.
 His performance that night impressed Carson, who invited Carey to the couch next to his desk; this was considered a rare honor for any comedian.
-In that same year, Carey joined the 14th Annual Young Comedians Special on HBO and made his first appearance on Late Night with David Letterman.
+That same year, Carey joined the 14th Annual Young Comedians Special on HBO and made his first appearance on Late Night with David Letterman.
 In 1994, Carey wrote his own stand-up comedy special, Drew Carey: Human Cartoon, which aired on Showtime and won a CableACE Award for Best Writing.